r5py/r5py/docs/user-guide/user-manual/data-requirements.md

 (`.pbf`)](https://wiki.openstreetmap.org/wiki/PBF_Format) format (mandatory):

 These data are used for finding the fastest routes and calculating the travel times for walking, cycling and driving.
-In addition, these data are used for walking/cycling legs between stops when routing with public transport.
+In addition, these data are used for walking/cycling legs to, from, or between stops when routing with public transport.
 ::::

 ::::{grid-item-card}